followmyutopia/devextreme-documentation/concepts/05 Widgets/DataGrid/10 Enhance Performance on Large Datasets/015 Deferred Selection.md

     ---

-    The **DataGrid** changes the **selectionFilter** option's value internally each time a user selects a row.
-You can use the following code to obtain this option's current value and send it to the server:
+    The **DataGrid** changes the **selectionFilter** option's value internally when a user selects a row.
+You can use the following code to obtain this option's value and send it to the server:

     ---
     #####jQuery